abautist/flashcard-app/README.md

 # Retrieval
-A simple MEAN stack web application to create and use flashcards.
+A simple MEAN stack web application with authentication to create and use flashcards.

 Retrieval was created as a full-stack project for General Assembly Seattle's Web Development Immersive.

 Too often are we utilizing ineffective study techniques to prepare for an interview or exam.
 We try to read and re-read material, cramming in as much information as we can.
 Study approaches such as cramming is ineffectual if long-term retention is your goal.

 Active retrieval usings tools like flashcards makes learning stick and will have lasting benefits to understanding the original material.